 - Restricted words (e.g. Bank, Attorney, University) may require additional paperwork and a licensed individual, such as a doctor or lawyer, to be part of your LLC.

-2. There are also general tips for making your series’ names more recognizable, uniform, and clear.
+2. Consider these general tips for making your series’ names more recognizable, uniform, and clear:

 - Use the word “protected series” within the name of each company.

 - Name the parent LLC in a way that distinguishes it from the child series.

 - Include the full name of the parent LLC in the name of each child series.

 - The name of the child series should include the name of the assets it holds.
 This creates a clearer asset picture to the public and creditors.

 Example of a series LLC naming system that uses both the state of Iowa requirements and general tips:

 123 Main Street, LLC, an individual protected series of My Holdings Co., LLC, a series LLC